The Fixedblade® Nearbit was designed to address the known shortcomings of the conventional spiral blade near bit stabilizer.

 Nearbit Fixedblade applications

-The six blade orientation and smooth dome profile has three key benefits:
+The six blade orientation and smooth dome profile have three key benefits:

-I. Nearbit stabilizer has reduced distance between bit and the stabilizer blades, minimizing bit tilt and spiraling while drilling.
+I. Nearbit stabilizer has reduced the distance between the bit and the stabilizer blades, minimizing bit tilt and spiralling while drilling.
 6 points of contact improve bit stability and help to dampen BHA vibrations.

 II.
 Dome-shaped, low friction profile of the blades reduces torque and drag and also minimizes damage to mud cake re-enforcing the integrity of the wall cake with its plastering effect.

-The hydroblades are hardfaced with Tungsten Carbite inserts.
+The hydroblades are hardfaced with Tungsten Carbide inserts.
 Thermally Stable Polycrystalline (TPS) inserts are also optionally available.